LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 This positioning has the ability to generate extremely homogeneous magnetic flux densities, produce virtually no stray fields and is particularly attractive for larger magnets as their design has the best flux-to-mass ratio [@Wickenbrock_2021].

-A halbach ring of this type is usually based on a ring with permanent magnets arranged in a circle.
+A Halbach ring of this type is usually based on a ring with permanent magnets arranged in a circle.
 The graphic \ref{Example_Hallbach_ring_with_cutouts_for_eight_magnets.png} shows an example (+cad) model of such a ring, in which in this case eight cubic *12x12x12mm* magnets are embedded to generate homogeneous magnetic flux densities of around *20mT*.

 The homogeneity in this configuration depends, among other things, on the following main aspects: